gilbertchen/duplicacy/GUIDE.md

    -storage <storage name>  change the password used to access the specified storage
 ```

-The *password* command decrypts the storage configuration file *config* using the old password, and re-encrypt the file
+The *password* command decrypts the storage configuration file *config* using the old password, and re-encrypts the file
 using a new password.
-It does not change all the encryption keys used to encrypt and decrypt chunk files
+It does not change all the encryption keys used to encrypt and decrypt chunk files,
 snapshot files, etc.

 You can specify the storage to change the password for when working with multiple storages.